 Methods: Patients with enthesitis (n=945) or dactylitis (n=633) at baseline were analysed after receiving double-blind treatment with placebo, apremilast 30 mg two times per day or apremilast 20 mg two times per day up to 52 weeks and continuing up to 5 years.
 Data were analysed through 156 weeks.
 Enthesitis was evaluated by Maastricht Ankylosing Spondylitis Enthesitis Score (MASES) and dactylitis via dactylitis count.

 Results: At week 24, patients receiving apremilast 30 mg two times per day demonstrated a significantly greater mean change in enthesitis (-1.3 vs -0.9; p

 Conclusion: Apremilast is effective for the treatment of active PsA, including improvements in enthesitis and dactylitis up to 3 years.

 Orthopedics & Sports Medicine

 Gladman, Dafna D; Kavanaugh, Arthur; Gómez-Reino, Juan J; Wollenhaupt, Jürgen; Cutolo, Maurizio; Schett, Georg; Lespessailles, Eric; Guerette, Benoit; Delev, Nikolay; Teng, Lichen; Edwards, Christopher J; Birbara, Charles A; and Mease, Philip J, "Therapeutic benefit of apremilast on enthesitis and dactylitis in patients with psoriatic arthritis: a pooled analysis of the PALACE 1-3 studies."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 522.